 - Arab colonists from the 19th and 20th centuries

 The Chopi of Mozambique are related to the Tonga.
 Their symbol is the elephant.
 Traditionally they lived in the southern Zavala district in Inhambane Province.
 Mozambique’s civil war and droughts greatly reduced the number of Chopi.
-Many moved to cities far away from their homelands.
+Many moved to cities far away from their family and homelands.

 The Ngoni can be traced back to South Africa’s Zulus who moved north following social reorganization in their home region.
 They practice an ethnic religion deeply rooted in their identity, including superstitions, ancestor worship, and witchcraft.

 European, European-Descendant, Mestiço Population

 The European and European-descendant population of Mozambique is a big “part of the country’s demographics”.
 Portugal left a strong colonial legacy in Mozambique, and Portuguese is the official language.
 Many British and Portuguese left the country after Mozambique gained independence in 1975, but a small number remained, along with a larger mestiço population of mixed African and Portuguese heritage.